-A sophisticated but cheeky spin: The brow-line Burberry BE2273 has somber gray proportionate arms that morph to black and white stripes where the arm bends around the ear, then mustard with a tiny red stripe behind the ear.
+Looking for a sophisticated but cheeky spin?
+The brow-line Burberry BE2273 designer glasses feature somber gray proportionate arms that morph to black and white stripes where the arm bends around the ear, then mustard with a tiny red stripe behind the ear.

 If you prefer to keep your whimsy a bit of a secret, Ray-Ban offers 10 versions of its old-style horn rims with bold colors and patterns inside the arms.

 Are boxy wire frames where you’re leaning?
 Or would you prefer basic black horn rims?
-Check our article on the best eyeglasses for your face shape and then try on a pair — or a dozen — in-store or online.
+Check out our article on the best eyeglasses for your face shape then try on a pair — or a dozen — either in-store or online.

-Only you know what glasses are perfect for you, and you’ll know what's right when you see it.
+Only you know which glasses are perfect for you, and you’ll know the perfect pair when you see them.